phundament/docs/3-development/backend.md

 ### Access restricitions

-By default all controllers of the application are only accessible to the `admin` user.
+> :bangbang: By default all controllers of the application are only accessible to the `admin` user.

-:bangbang: You can make a page or controller publicly available, when you add the corresponding permission to the `Public` role.
+You can make a page or controller publicly available, when you add the corresponding permission to the `Public` role.
+It is recommended to setup an user with role `Editor` for managing the contents in the backend.

 ### Language Selection